verifa/tempoR/README.md

 ### Rstudio

-Open `tempoR.Rproj` in Rstudio and then open the `shiny-tempo.Rmd` file, then a *Run Document* button appears that is used to view the report in a pop-up window.
+Open `tempoR.Rproj` in Rstudio and then open the `shiny/shiny-tempo.Rmd` file, then a *Run Document* button appears that is used to view the report in a pop-up window.
 Running the document this way uses the shiny server included in Rstudio.

 ### docker